vpavlenko/PythonSandboxSandbox/README.md

 Prerequisites:
 - some modern Linux
 - root access
-- basic compiler toolchain (gcc, make, etc.)
+- basic GNU compiler toolchain (gcc, make, etc.)

 Disclaimer: I am not a security expert, so use at your own risk.
-In particular, the setup I describe does not do a chroot.
-Although `safeexec` can technically chroot, I haven't figured out all the magical incantations required to get it working with my Python installation.

 ---

-This doc highlights how I'm executing untrusted Python code in a double sandbox on Amazon EC2 with Apache CGI.
+This doc highlights how I am executing untrusted Python code in a double sandbox on Amazon EC2 with Apache CGI.

 ## Setup